fluttercommunity/rx_command/README.md

 As the _Update_ `Button`'s building is based on a `StreamBuilder`that listens on the `canExecute` Observable of the `updateWeatherCommand` the buttons enabled/disabled state gets automatically updated when the `Switch's` state changes

+#### Error handling with RxCommands
+By default all exceptions thrown by the wrapped function will be caught and swallowed.
+If you want to react on the, you can listen on the `thrownException` property.
+If you want to force RxCommand not to catch Exceptions set `throwExceptions=true`.

-### Using RxCommands
+### Using RxCommands in a Flutter App

-`RxCommand` is typically used in a ViewModel of a Page, which is made accessible to the Widgets via an `InheritedWidget`.
+`RxCommand` is typically used in a ViewModel of a Page, which is made accessible to the Widgets via an `InheritedWidget` or `GetIt`.
 Its `execute`method can then directly be assigned as event handler of the Widgets.

-The `result` of the command is best used with a `StreamBuilder` or inside a StatefulWidget.
+The `result` of the command is best used with a `StreamBuilder` or inside a `StatefulWidget`.

 By subscribing (listening) to the `isExecuting` property of a RxCommand you can react on any execution state change of the command.
 E.g. show a spinner while the command is running.

 By subscribing to the `canExecute` property of a RxCommand you can react on any state change of the executability of the command.
+Like changing the appearance of a Button.

 As RxCommand is a callable class you can assign it directly to handler functions of Flutter widgets like: